valenteaj/CapitalGainCalculator/README.md

 My motivation for building this project was to take all of the manual work out of calculating the rolling average purchase price of shares and its subsequent effect on any capital gain therefore making it easy to work out any tax owed.

 This currently lives as a library with a backing console app that can be modified to initialise an asset manager and ledger; register transactions and then output to the console as a gains summary.
-Some day, I might get around to creating a web frontend... maybe.
+Some day, I might get around to turning this into a web API and create a web frontend... maybe.

 ## Installation